 While there are powerful combination rules on fare level, OSDM was lacking this feature on offer level.
 With this release, we have added a light-weight option to steer the combination of offers.
 This allows a fare provider or distributor to control the combination of its offers with other.
 This can be used for return tickets as well as offer-based through fares.

 In a nutshell the mechanism is the following: if no combination tags are set, an offer can be combined with any other offer.
 However, if the tags are set, only offers which contain the tags can be combined.
 The tags can be defined mutually between two parties.

 Add full support for PRMs

-If a passenger has reduced mobility the basic idea is that an OSDM allocator implementation informs the UIC’s PRM ABT about the travel wish such that he or she can be contacted by the experts.
+If a passenger has reduced mobility the basic idea is that an OSDM distributor implementation informs the UIC’s PRM ABT about the travel wish such that he or she can be contacted by the experts.
 The impacts on OSDM are:

 Impact on specification: The

 NEED_PRM_SUPPORT allows to indicate